Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Results

 \subsubsection{Instruction Following and Math Reasoning}

-Table \ref{tab:model_performance_self} summarizes the performance of each LLM model in terms of instruction following and math reasoning.
-The ability to follow instructions is measured by the number of responses correctly formatted in JSON, as agents were specifically instructed to return results in this format.
-Math reasoning is evaluated by the number of logically correct trials.
-For example, in a ``Take'' game, if both the dictator and the recipient initially receive \$100 and the stake is \$100, a decision by the dictator to transfer -\$20 should result in the recipient receiving \$80 ($=100-20$) and the dictator receiving \$220 ($=100+100+20$).
+Table \ref{tab:model_performance_self} summarizes each model's performance on instruction following and math reasoning.
+Instruction following is measured by the number of responses returned in valid JSON, because agents were instructed to output JSON.
+Math reasoning is measured by the number of logically correct trials, i.e., cases where payoffs are computed correctly under the stated framing.
+For example, in a ``Take'' game where both players initially receive \$100 and the dictator also receives a \$100 stake, a transfer of -\$20 yields a recipient payoff of \$80 (= 100 - 20) and a dictator payoff of \$220 (= 100 + 100 + 20).
+We treat math reasoning as a manipulation check: it is not the study's primary focus, but it is necessary to verify that models can perform the basic arithmetic reliably, and only logically correct trials are included in the subsequent analyses.

 The results in Table \ref{tab:model_performance_self} show that while all models exhibit a strong ability to follow instructions,\footnote{GPT4o includes a setting that enforces output in JSON format, but we did not use this feature to maintain comparability with other open-source models.} their math reasoning capabilities vary considerably.
-Surprisingly, \texttt{Llama3.1-70B} achieves the highest percentage of logically correct trials (96.36\%) among all the models, surpassing even industry SOTA standard, \texttt{GPT4o-2024-08-06}, and the significantly larger \texttt{Llama3.1-405B} in the Llama family.
+Surprisingly, \texttt{Llama3.1-70B} achieves the highest percentage of logically correct trials (96.36\%) among all the models, surpassing even industry frontier model, \texttt{GPT4o-2024-08-06}, and the significantly larger \texttt{Llama3.1-405B} in the Llama family.
 The \texttt{Qwen2.5-7B} model demonstrates the lowest performance in math reasoning, with only 5.37\% of logically correct trials.
 In general, while model size plays an important role in performance, it is not the sole determining factor---smaller models can sometimes outperform larger ones.
 There appears to be an optimal size that balances performance and computational efficiency \autocite{HoffmannTrainingComputeOptimalLarge2022}.